Surrogate modeling with functional nonlinear autoregressive models (F-NARX): Applications

 \subsubsection{Autoregressive model configurations}

 A total of 17 $\mathcal{F}$-NARX models, using the configurations listed in Table~\ref{tab:building_wind_model_structures}, were constructed.
 The models are parameterized in terms of the explained variances $\nu_i$ and the model memories $T_i$.
 Note that the explained variances and memories were chosen homogeneously between the exogenous inputs and the autoregressive input.
 For simplicity, we will therefore refer to them as $\nu$ and $T$, omitting the subscript.
+It is worth noting, however, that the building response may be influenced by both rapid fluctuations in wind speed and slower cumulative effects related to the damping of the building.
+While a short memory may suffice to capture the wind effects, a longer memory might be necessary to adequately account for the damping effects.
+Therefore, using a shorter memory for the exogenous wind related inputs could potentially enhance model performance or reduce the number of required model coefficients.
+Nevertheless, we observed that adopting a homogeneous memory approach yields good results and significantly simplifies the model parameterization.
 We also vary the experimental design size $N_\text{ED}$ and the time discretization $\delta t$ of the problem.
 It is worth noting that the smaller experimental designs are a subset of the largest one and sampling rates other than $40$~Hz were not simulated but simply obtained by up-sampling or decimation of the $40$~Hz signals.

 For Models~1-4, we keep $\nu$, $T$ and $\delta t$ fixed and only vary the experimental design size $N_\text{ED}$ from $1-100$ simulations.
 Models~5-10 have fixed $N_\text{ED}$, $T$ and $\delta t$, but we vary the explained variance $\nu$ from $0.85-0.995$.
 For Models 11-13, $N_\text{ED}$, $\nu$ and $\delta t$ are fixed, while the model memory $T$ is varied from $1.0-4.0$~s.
 Finally, for Models~14-17, we fix $N_\text{ED}$, $\nu$ and $T$ and vary the time discretization $\delta t$ from $0.1$~s down to $0.006$~s.